idaholab/moose/framework/doc/content/syntax/Limiters/index.md

 | `Venkatakrishnan` [!citep](venkatakrishnan1993) | Face-Value    | No  | $\frac{2r+1}{r(2r+1)+1}$                                          |

-To illustrate the performance of the limiters, a dispersion analysis is developed.
+To illustrate the performance of the limiters, a dispersion analysis is developedand presented in [dispersion].
-The problem is illustrated in [dispersion].
 This consists of the advection of a passive scalar in a Cartesian mesh at 45 degrees.
 The exact solution, without numerical diffusion, is a straight line at 45 degrees dividing the regions with a scalar concentration of 1 and 0.